-Last Updated July 7, 2020
+Last Updated October 15, 2020

 All of us at LSAC are saddened by the COVID-19 outbreaks affecting so many countries and communities around the world.
 Our hearts go out to all of the individuals, families, and communities that have been affected.
 We are working with global, national, and local officials to comply with local health directives and guidance, while striving to address the needs of test takers and schools.

-The August LSAT-Flex will be administered during the week of August 29.
-Most test takers will test on either Saturday, August 29; Sunday, August 30; or Monday, August 31, with a small number of tests occurring later in the week based on specific remote proctoring requirements.
-Currently, we are targeting Friday, September 18, as the August LSAT-Flex score release date for all test takers, regardless of when they test during the week of November 7.
+The November LSAT-Flex administration will occur the week starting Saturday, November 7.
+Most test takers will test on either Saturday, November 7; Sunday, November 8; Tuesday, November 10; or Wednesday, November 11, with a small number of tests occurring later in the week based on specific remote proctoring requirements.
+Currently, we are targeting Tuesday, November 24, as the November LSAT-Flex score release date for all test takers who test during the week of November 7.
 All candidates who had previously registered for the November in-person LSAT were automatically registered to take the corresponding November LSAT-Flex exam, unless they chose to opt out and receive a coupon which can be applied to any future LSAT until April 2021.

 We know how important the LSAT is to candidates and schools, and also to fairness and integrity in law school admission, which advances access and equity in legal education.
 LSAC is committed to doing everything possible to provide candidates with the assessment and other services needed, while following public health guidance to ensure the safety of test takers and the broader community.

-We will continue to provide regular updates as this situation unfolds.
 We appreciate your patience and flexibility as we all work through this extraordinary situation together.
 See below for more information and answers to Frequently Asked Questions.

 Test Dates, Changes, and Cancellations

 What is the status of the November LSAT administration?